Getting started

 How to export to CSV

-Open a page where with an Org Chart web part.
-In the up-right corner, click the More menu and choose the Export to CSV option.
+Open a page that contains an Org Chart web part.
+In the upper-right corner, click the More menu and choose the Export to CSV option.

 You will see the following menu:

-CSV delimiter to chose either a semicolon or a comma to use as a separator.
+CSV delimiter - choose whether to use a semicolon or a comma as the field separator.

-If you wish to export all the members of your organization, just select the maximum number levels.
-If you don’t know the precise number of levels in your organization, just type in a large number, for example, 1000.
+If you want to export all the members of your organization, just select the maximum number of levels.
+If you don’t know the exact number of levels in your organization, just enter a large number, for example, 1000.

 How to export only specific fields to CSV

-You can export only specific fields to a CSV file and it’s possible to do using a bit of Javascript.
+You can export only certain fields to a CSV file using a small JavaScript configuration.

-Specify a custom array of fields in the Custom Javascript section of Org Chart settings that will be used in the export to CSV.
-Fields with the item’s current level and the subordinate’s count will be included in the result file automatically.
+Specify a custom array of fields in the Custom JavaScript section of Org Chart settings that will be used for the export to CSV.
+The current item level and subordinate count will be included in the result file automatically.

 For example,